 The innovative THINKstrategies blog is written by Jeff Kaplan, who is its Managing Director.
 A leading expert in cloud computing, Jeff is a frequent guest blogger and keynote speaker on SaaS, managed services, and IOT.
 In a recent post, Deconstructing the Software Business, Jeff analyzes the effect of cloud computing and SaaS on major industry players.

 The Diversity Limited blog is written by Ben Kepes, who is a technology evangelist, investor, commentator, and business advisor.
-The blog provides great analysis of all the latest cloud-related tech news and commentary on newly released business software.
+The blog provides a great analysis of all the latest cloud-related tech news and commentary on newly released business software.
 Despite being a one-man show, the blog includes hundreds of articles and is sometimes updated a few times a day.
 Recent posts include: Oracle Delivers Document Signing — a Big Win for HelloSign and The Worst-Kept Secret Ever: Facebook Launches Workplace, SADA a Launch Partner.

 Compare the Cloud is one of the most active and extensive cloud blogs available.
 Its posts are from numerous writers from across the cloud industry.
 The blog itself reaches more than 12 million cloud technology consumers.
 One of the blog’s latest posts Cloud Computing: A Revolutionary Concept or Overhyped Trend? discusses the origins of cloud computing, and was written by Dan Radak, an expert in web hosting security.